Jamie Moyer

 [edit] Introduction

-Pitcher Jamie Moyer has had a long major league career but didn't reach his prime until he was in his mid-30s.
-He was a journeyman with five clubs until he was traded to the Seattle Mariners in 1996.
-He averaged 16 wins in his first seven full seasons with the Mariners.
-He won 20 games twice and was named to the All Star team as a 40-year-old in 2003.
+Pitcher Jamie Moyer had a long major league career, but did not reach his prime until he was in his 30s.
+After six disappointing seasons, it appeared that his major league career might be over; however, after spending all of 1992 in the minors, he was picked up by the Baltimore Orioles and began to resurrect his career by posting a 12-9 record in 1993.
+He was a journeyman with five clubs until he was traded to the Seattle Mariners in 1996, then averaged 16 wins in his first seven full seasons with the Mariners.
+He won 20 games twice and was named to the All-Star team as a 40-year-old in 2003.
+On August 19, 2006, Jamie Moyer was traded with cash by the Mariners to the Philadelphia Phillies for two minor league pitchers, Andrew Barb and Andrew Baldwin.

 [edit] In the minors

 For a pitcher with such a long major league record, one might think that he skipped the minors.
-That's not true though - he has pitched (through May 2009) all or part of eight seasons in the minors, with a record of 54-33.
+Moyer actually pitched all or part of eight seasons in the minors, with a record of 54-33.
+He was 23 years old before he made his major league debut.
+He then spent most of 1991 and all of 1992 in the minors, when he was 29 years old.

 [edit] Records